 Basic Turning Tips

 - Make sure you have the right of way.
 Turning usually happens at intersections, and it involves changing from one street to another.
-Anytime this switching is going on, you’ve gotta be mindful of who else is trying use those roads and whether it’s your turn to turn.
-Follow all traffic signals, and do a visual scan of the whole area to see if other vehicles, bicycles or pedestrians will be in the path of your turn.
-When the coast is clear and you have the right of way, it’s go time.
+Anytime this switching is going on, you’ve gotta be mindful of who else is trying to use those roads and whether it’s your turn to turn.
+Make sure you follow all traffic signals and do a visual scan of the whole area to see if other vehicles, bicycles, or pedestrians will be in the path of your turn.
+When the coast is clear and you have the right-of-way, it’s go time.

 Basic Parking Tips

 Parking takes a little finesse and a lot of practice, especially if you’re trying to get into some of the smaller, trickier parking spots out there (Looking at you, last available curb spot on the left side of the busy one-way street…).

 When it comes to parallel parking, the important thing to remember is the order of steps.
 First, pull up even with the vehicle in front of the empty spot.
 Then, reverse into the space while turning your wheel carefully to guide your vehicle into the spot.
 Adjust the mirror to spot your tire near the curb.
 Switch back into drive to straighten your car in the spot.
 Be patient, and you’ll be parking like a pro soon.

 Parking lots are a little easier, but that doesn’t mean you should let your guard down (20% of vehicle accidents happen in parking lots!).
 Parking lots are busy places full of cars coming and going and pedestrians walking around.
 Look around very carefully before making your move.
 Drive super slowly (Yes, we’re talkin’ about 10 mph range) and follow all signs and pavement markings.
 Driving through a parking lot is still driving.

 Passing is risky business.
 If you do it recklessly, you could cause a serious crash.
 There are several situations in which you shouldn’t pass:

 - On a two-lane road divided by a solid (not dashed) yellow line